KIRA-5000/cpp-aws/README.md

 ## Build
  - Download and install latest cmake
  - Fork the main repo
- - Clone the forked repo under a folder say c:\cpp-rct
+ - Clone the forked repo under a folder say c:\cpp-aws
  - From inside a VS 2019 x64 command prompt:

 ```sh